Roger Clemens: Boston Red Sox (1984–1996)

+Clemens started the 1986 All-Star Game (played in his hometown of Houston) in the Astrodome and was named the Most Valuable Player of the contest by throwing three perfect innings and striking out two.
+He also won the first of his seven Cy Young Awards.
+In 1986, Clemens won the American League MVP award, finishing with a 24–4 record, 2.48 ERA, and 238 strikeouts.
+When Hank Aaron said that pitchers should not be eligible for the MVP, Clemens responded: "I wish he was still playing.
+I'd probably crack his head open to show him how valuable I was."
+Clemens was the only starting pitcher since Vida Blue in 1971 to win a league MVP award until Justin Verlander won the award in 2011.
+Clemens attributes his switch from what he calls a "thrower" to a "pitcher" to the partial season Hall of Fame pitcher Tom Seaver spent with the Red Sox in 1986.

 Facing the California Angels in the 1986 ALCS, Clemens pitched poorly in the opening game, watched the Boston bullpen blow his 3–1 lead in the bottom of the ninth inning of Game 4, and then pitched a strong Game 7 to wrap up the series for Boston.
 The League Championship Series clincher was Clemens's first postseason career victory.
 He did not win his second until 13 years later.
 After a victory in game five, Boston led 3 games to 2 over the New York Mets in the 1986 World Series with Clemens set to start game six at Shea Stadium.
 Clemens who was pitching on five days rest started strong by striking out eight while throwing a no-hitter through four innings.
 In the top of eighth and with Boston ahead 3–2, manager John McNamara sent rookie Mike Greenwell to pinch hit for Roger Clemens.
 It was initially said that Clemens was removed from the game due to a blister forming on one of his fingers, but both he and McNamara dispute this.
 Clemens said to Bob Costas on an MLB Network program concerning the 1986 postseason that McNamara decided to pull him despite Clemens wanting to pitch.
 McNamara said to Costas that Clemens "begged out" of the game.
 The Mets rallied and took both game six and seven to win the World Series.